JKruisheer/fullstack-app/README.md

-    •	A high-level architecture overview.
-	•	The project setup instructions for both the frontend and backend.
-	•	Insights into the thought process during development.
-	•	Use of additional packages or libraries.
-	•	Potential future improvements.
-	•	Challenges faced and solutions implemented.
-	•	Example API usage and endpoints.

 ## High-Level Architecture Overview

 The application is structured as a full-stack solution with a clear separation between the frontend and backend: